R\'enyi divergence-based uniformity guarantees for $k$-universal hash functions: Leftover hashing with side information

 {\em Assumptions $\text{\rm(XZS)}$}: {\em Let $X$ be a random variable supported on $\cX$ and let $Z$ be a random variable (possibly correlated with $X$) supported on a finite set $\cZ$.
 Let $S\sim \cS$ be a uniform random variable that is independent of both $X$ and $Z$.} This set of assumptions applies to all theorem-like statements in this section and will be suppressed below.

 The following result forms an appropriate generalization of Theorem \ref{thm: main2}.
 It represents the most general form of the LHL with side information that we claim, so it is stated first.
-Its proof follows the lines of the proof of Theorem~\ref{thm: main2}, and depends on Theorem~\ref{thm: side main 0} below. \begin{theorem} Let $k \in \{2,3\dots\}$ and $\alpha \in (1,k]$.
+Its proof follows the lines of the proof of Theorem~\ref{thm: main2}. \begin{theorem} Let $k \in \{2,3\dots\}$ and $\alpha \in (1,k]$.
 Let $h : \cS \times \cX \to \zz_q^m$ be $k^*$-universal, then

 \end{theorem}

 We limit ourselves to a proof sketch since the argument closely follows the proof of Theorem \ref{thm: main2}.
 A straightforward calculation gives:

 For each fixed $z \in \cZ$, we can bound the inner sums as in the proof of Theorem \ref{thm: main2}, with the probability mass function $P_X$ replaced by $P_{X|Z}(\cdot|z)$.
 Averaging over $z \in \cZ$, and applying Jensen’s inequality appropriately, we obtain the desired result.